openstack/nova/api-guide/source/server_concepts.rst

 -  ``SUSPENDED``: The server is suspended, either by request or necessity.
 This status appears for only the following hypervisors:
    XenServer/XCP, KVM, and ESXi.
-Administrative users may suspend a server if it is infrequently used or to perform system maintenance.
 When you suspend a server, its state is stored on disk, all memory is written to disk, and the server is stopped.
-   Suspending a server is similar to placing a device in hibernation;
-   memory and vCPUs become available to create other servers.
+   Suspending a server is similar to placing a device in hibernation and its occupied resource will not be freed but rather kept for when the server is resumed.
+If an instance is infrequently used and the occupied resource needs to be freed to create other servers, it should be shelved.

 -  ``UNKNOWN``: The state of the server is unknown.
 It could be because a part of the infrastructure is temporarily down (see :doc:`down_cells`